freeCodeCamp/freeCodeCamp/docs/troubleshooting-development-issues.md

 ### Issues signing out while navigating

-While in development environment, your session is stored as cookies, clearing them will signout your development account.
+While in development, your session is stored as cookies.
+Clearing them will sign you out of your development account.

-Running `npm run seed:certified-user` will log you out, too. as it will overwrite your previous entry.
+Running `npm run seed:certified-user` will log you out, too.
+It will overwrite the development user in your local database.

 ### Issue getting 404 when navigating profile page